 “What we are experiencing is a demand shock coming from a new category of participant in the commodities futures markets…corporate and government pension funds, sovereign wealth funds, university endowments, and other institutional investors.
 Collectively these investors now account on average for a larger share of outstanding commodities futures contracts than any other market participant.”

-The failure to make the important distinction between practical or actual use demand and speculative demand can lead a company to make a faulty decision, such as increasing the production of the commodity in question in the belief that the price will not drop below its present level, or not drop significantly below it, or that it will continue to go up, as it has in the recent past.
+The failure to make the important distinction between practical or use demand and speculative demand can lead a company to make a faulty decision, such as increasing the production of the commodity in question in the belief that the price will not drop below its present level, or not drop significantly below it, or that it will continue to go up, as it has in the recent past.

 To understand what happens in the formation of a speculative price spike, or what could be called “the anatomy of an SPS,” speculators will enter a market when they see the price of something going up.
 But as the price goes up, then, in cases where this is possible, suppliers will increase production or new suppliers will enter the market, lured by the higher prices.
-Eventually there will come a point when the influx of new speculators, or the easing of lending restrictions cannot be eased any further, in the case of those who are buying the commodity with borrowed money, will be roughly matched by the greater supply, at which point the price will peak.
+Eventually there will come a point when the demand due to an influx of new speculators, or the easing of lending restrictions cannot be eased any further, in the case of those who are buying the commodity with borrowed money, will be roughly matched by the increased supply, at which point the price will peak.
 But since this price is significantly higher than the earlier price, new suppliers will continue to enter the market, which will cause the price to start falling.
 As the price starts to fall, the short sellers will seek to make money by selling the commodity short, which will cause its price to decline even further.
 Those speculators who entered the market late and lost money will of course not be inclined to speculate in this market again, at least not in the near future.
-If there is a steep drop in the price, which is all the more likely due to the fact that there is an excess supply which must be consumed, then the market will more or less revert back to normal, perhaps at a lower price than the one at which the speculative price spike began, with the majority of speculators looking elsewhere for the next chance to “make (or lose) a killing.”
+If there is a steep drop in the price, which is all the more likely due to the fact that there is an excess supply that must be consumed, then the market will more or less revert back to normal, perhaps at a lower price than the one at which the speculative price spike began, with the majority of speculators looking elsewhere for the next chance to “make (or lose) a killing.”